-So it is that time of year again, MCM Comic Con at Birmingham’s NEC arena.
-The hordes of Film, Comic and Video Game fans from across the UK and afar all attending to celebrate their love of all things nerdy.
+So it’s that time of year again, MCM Comic Con at Birmingham’s NEC arena.
+The hordes of Film, Comic and Video Game fans from across the UK and afar all in attendance to celebrate their love of all things nerdy.

-Last year’s attendance of the con was a great experience for me as one day I went in normal clothes and the second day I experienced the magic that cosplay brings to the convention but this time I decided to attend just the one day this time, as much as I enjoyed it last year my schedule is getting crazier every week and I just couldn’t attend another day, I suppose that’s a good thing right?
+Last years con was a great experience for me as one day I went in normal clothes and the second day I experienced the magic that cosplay brings to a convention.
+This time I decided to attend just the one day, as much as I enjoyed it last year my schedule is getting crazier every week and I just couldn’t attend another day, I suppose that’s a good thing right?